Few snags for Election Day voting amid scrutiny on process - NewsBreak

 These claims were rejected by judges and election officials of both parties who certified the results and Trump's own attorney general, who said federal law enforcement had not seen fraud "on a scale that could have effected a different outcome in the election."

 The claims have also decreased public trust and faith in election officials, who have been the target of threats and harassment.
-Last week, election officials of both parties testified before Congress about the threats they have received and called for more protections for election workers.
+Last week, election officials of both parties testified before Congress about the threats they and their families have received and called for more protections for election workers.

-There were no reports of serious or widespread problems in the two states with the highest-profile races.
-In Virginia, after reports surfaced of voters complaining about being told to wear a mask, state election officials sent an email reminding local election officials that poll workers cannot refuse entry to voters who decline to wear a mask.

-Various hotlines staffed by voting rights groups were available to assist voters who had questions or encountered problems.
+Various hotlines staffed by voting rights groups were available to assist voters who had questions or encountered problems at the polls or with their mail ballots.
 Damon Hewitt, whose group the Lawyers' Committee for Civil Rights Under Law leads the effort, said Tuesday's elections presented an important test.

 “It’s a test of voters to run the gauntlet, to figure out these new rules and restrictions," Hewitt said.
 "And frankly, it’s also a test of our democracy: How strong can it be, and are we willing to tolerate these efforts to make it harder for people to vote?”

 Izaguirre reported from Tallahassee, Florida.
-Associated Press writers Bryan Anderson in Raleigh, North Carolina, Kate Brumback in Atlanta and Ali Swenson in New York contributed to this report.
+Associated Press writer Kate Brumback in Atlanta contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.